prittt/YACCLAB/README.md

   <td align="center"><img src="doc/sample_3D_datasets.png"></td>
 </tr>
 <tr>
   <td>Samples of the YACCLAB 3D datasets.
-From left to right: Hilbert space-filling curve, OASIS and Mitochondria medical imaging data.</td>
+From left to right we have the Hilbert space-filling curve, the OASIS dataset and Mitochondria medical imaging data.</td>
 </tr>
 </table>